knxd/knxd/README.md

 KNX is a very common building automation protocol which runs on dedicated 9600-baud wire as well as IP multicast.
 ``knxd`` is an advanced router/gateway which runs on any Linux computer; it can talk to all known KNX interfaces.

-# STOP if you install on Debian
+# STOP if you install on Debian (or Ubuntu or …)

-Debian packaging has been moved to the ``debian`` branch.
+Debian/Ubuntu packaging has moved to the ``debian`` branch.
 Please use that branch (by way of ``git checkout debian``) if you're following some (outdated …) installation instructions for Debian, Ubuntu or their derivatives.

+In the ``debian`` branch, this file contains build instructions for Debian.

 # Stable version